Open-Earth-Foundation/OpenClimate-pyclient/docs/index.rst

 ======================================================

 OpenClimate is a datastore for emissions data and target pledges.
-The OpenClimate Python Client is a Python 3.6+ provides a high-level interface to the
+The OpenClimate Python Client is a Python 3.8+ package that provides a high-level interface to the
 `OpenClimate API <https://github.com/Open-Earth-Foundation/OpenClimate/blob/develop/api/API.md>`_.

-The goal of this package is to focus on the analysis by abstracting away the details of making HTTP requests and handling responses.
+The goal of this package is to make it easier to focus on the analysis by abstracting away the details of making HTTP requests and handling responses.

 .. note::